asmaloney/crayon-syntax-highlighter/readme.md

 ## Fork

-[asmaloney](https://github.com/asmaloney) forked v2.8.4 [from here](https://github.com/aramk/crayon-syntax-highlighter) since it is no longer be maintained.
+[asmaloney](https://github.com/asmaloney) forked v2.8.4 [from here](https://github.com/aramk/crayon-syntax-highlighter/commit/70305feefcbc166dd2a3ec46cb26e7000855e759) since it is no longer maintained.

-I fixed several bugs to make it work with PHP 8.
+I removed the Ada and VBNet submodules since they were broken and fixed several bugs to make it work with PHP 8.

 ## Tag Editor